diana-nurbakova/ccl/README.md

-# Critical Claim Literacy (CCL) — Validation Experiments
+# Critical Collaboration Literacy (CCL) — Validation Experiments

 Retroactive validation of the CCL framework against four public empirical datasets.
 The framework makes three structural predictions about how people interact with AI-generated content: